microsoft/MixedReality-UXTools-Unreal/Docs/Text.md

 To provide automatic text configuration UX Tools contains an actor named `UxtTextRenderActor` and component named `UxtTextRenderComponent`.
 The `UxtTextRenderActor` and `UxtTextRenderComponent` automatically construct text with appropriate font, font material, and sizing defaults.

+> [!NOTE]
+> Automatic text formatting is not supported by the `UxtTextRender` actor and component.
+To manually add a single line break in text use the `<br>` tag.
+If your application requires advanced text formatting then [UMG Text](https://docs.unrealengine.com/en-US/InteractiveExperiences/UMG/UserGuide/UMGRichTextBlock/index.html) has support for this.
+Note, [UMG](https://docs.unrealengine.com/en-US/Engine/UMG/UserGuide/index.html) can cause decreased performance on HoloLens, so it's best to profile after adding UMG to your app.

 The `UxtTextRenderComponent` derives from the [TextRenderComponent](https://docs.unrealengine.com/en-US/API/Runtime/Engine/Components/UTextRenderComponent/index.html) and all properties can be accessed and altered via the top level `UxtTextRenderActor` component wrapper actor details panel:

 ![TextActor](Images/Text/TextActor.png)